 The aliens in Villeneuve’s 2016 cerebral science-fiction movie “Arrival” are known as Heptapods.
 The film features two such creatures, nicknamed Abbott and Costello.
 The Heptapods look like a cross between a squid and a spider, but Huante said that wasn’t always the case.
 During the creature design development phase, Huante said he tried to push an abstract design of the aliens as far as possible.

 “We went through periods on ‘Arrival’ where the designs for the creatures were very conventional,” Huante said.
 “As we started and stopped through the year, Denis gave no-holds-bars parameters so I went very esoteric.
 He gave me two days to go nuts and I gave him two pages of little thumbnails of ideas that were aliens that were really far out concepts.”

 “Arrival” was released by Paramount in November 2016 and received critical acclaim.
 The movie earned eight Academy Award nominations, including Best Picture and Best Director.
-Haunte collaborated with Villeneuve again on “Blade Runner 2049” and created the creatures encased in glass that are seen in the lobby of the Wallace Corporation.
-Head over to HN Entertainment to read Haunte’s full interview.
+Huante collaborated with Villeneuve again on “Blade Runner 2049” and created the creatures encased in glass that are seen in the lobby of the Wallace Corporation.
+Head over to HN Entertainment to read Huante’s full interview.